engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ### Traces

-measuring performance spans etc

-End-to-End Visibility: Traces capture the complete path of a request as it travels through different microservices or components, providing a holistic view of its journey.
+So far we are observing discrete events, rather than a holistic process with end-to-end visibility.
+Tracking a complete event through various services within distributed systems is a non-trivial task.
+A distributed environment consisting of synchronous requests and event driven message buses obfuscates interdependent procedures.

-Span: A trace is composed of multiple spans.
-A span represents a single operation or unit of work within a trace.
-Each span contains information such as start time, end time, operation name, and metadata (tags).
+An end-to-end trace is composed of a tree of spans.
+A span measures a manually defined unit of work and records the start time, end time, operation name, and metadata.
+Hence, we are able to break down the entire request into subprocesses to debug and identify bottle necks.

-Context Propagation: To ensure that traces can be followed across various components, context information (such as trace IDs and span IDs) must be propagated along with the request.
-This is typically handled by instrumentation libraries that inject and extract tracing headers in communication protocols (HTTP, gRPC, etc.).

-Using a tree of spans, we record subprocesses of the entire event.
-Being able to retrace steps in distributed architecture makes the debugging visible.
 Being able to understand the resources usage of subspans and tasks helps us improve performance.

 Logs capture discrete states of our system.
 Metrics capture discrete actions within our product.
 Traces details the process flow within our system.
 Distributed architecture benefits massively from implementing traces.